Boston Harbor Islands National and State Park: Indigenous history

-The islands have been places of significance to indigenous Native Americans for many thousands of years.
-Extensive archaeological evidence of indigenous activity in the area motivated the designation of 21 islands in an archaeological district listed on the National Register of Historic Places.
+The islands have been places of significance to Native Americans for many thousands of years.
+Extensive archaeological evidence of Indigenous activity in the area motivated the designation of 21 islands in an archaeological district listed on the National Register of Historic Places.
 Indigenous tribes connected with the Boston Harbor Islands include the Massachusett Tribe at Ponkapoag, the Mashpee Wampanoag Tribe, the Wampanoag Tribe of Gay Head (Aquinnah), the Nipmuc Nation, and the Narragansett Indian Tribe.

 People began using various sites among the islands on a seasonal basis starting in the Middle Archaic period and intensified this occupation throughout the Late Archaic and Woodland periods.
-The islands’ rich variety of resources, including shellfish, migratory birds, nut-bearing trees, fish, seals, and mammals like deer and raccoon, made them ideal places for temporary settlements.
+The islands' rich variety of resources, including shellfish, migratory birds, nut-bearing trees, fish, seals, and mammals like deer and raccoon, made them ideal places for temporary settlements.
 Prehistoric people also practiced controlled burning, woodcutting, and plant collecting, using traditional subsistence methods that made minimal impacts on natural resources.
 Beyond subsistence, the islands have also served as sites for ceremony and burial grounds.

-During King Philip's War, English colonists distrusted indigenous people, even those that had converted to Christianity and moved to “praying towns.”
+During King Philip's War, English colonists distrusted indigenous people, even those that had converted to Christianity and moved to "praying towns."
 Colonists forcefully removed hundreds of Native American people, mostly women and children, from their homes in these towns (along with non-Christian Native Americans) and placed them in internment camps on Deer Island, Long Island, Peddocks Island, and Great Brewster Island.
 With inadequate shelter and food, about half of them died due to starvation or exposure while others were sold into enslavement in the West Indies.
 Women and children made up the majority of people interned on Deer Island.
-Today, descendants of the Tribal Nations involved in King Philip's War meet yearly on Deer Island to commemorate their ancestors’ suffering.
+Today, descendants of the Tribal Nations involved in King Philip's War meet yearly on Deer Island to commemorate their ancestors' suffering.